Last Revised: 1/10/2011

 a.
 The research in fact satisfies the conditions in D., E., or F. in this section [§46.404, §46.405, or §46.406], as applicable, or

 b. the following:

-1) the research presents a reasonable opportunity to further the understanding, prevention, or alleviation of a serious problem affecting the health or welfare
+1) the research presents a reasonable opportunity to further the understanding, prevention, or alleviation of a serious problem affecting the health or welfare of children;

 2) the research will be conducted in accordance with sound ethical principles;

 3) adequate provisions are made for soliciting the assent of children and the permission of their parents or guardians, as set forth in H. in this section.

 H. Requirements for Permission by Parents or Guardians and for Assent by Children (45 CFR 46.408)